Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 Engine failure after take-off is simulated by closing the throttle.

 |Fly the aeroplane.
 Lower the nose – close the throttle and achieve best available glide speed.

 Any nose-low attitude will avoid the stall.
 Select carburettor heat HOT (as this is a likely cause of rough running) and close the throttle, because a temporary surge in power may divert the student and cause indecision.

-Some things are beyond our control, but by paying proper attention to all preflight preparations we can help to avoid an EFATO.
-Sticking to the priorities of Aviate – Navigate – Communicate greatly increase the chances of survival.
+Some things are beyond our control, but by paying proper attention to all preflight preparations, we can help to avoid an EFATO.
+Sticking to the priorities of Aviate – Navigate – Communicate greatly increases the chances of survival.

 Sitting in the aeroplane, before start up, demonstrate the touch checks, and have the student complete them for themselves.
 They should also move the fuel selector, if they haven't had a chance to already.

-At a suitable time, when traffic permits, simulate the engine failure after takeoff, don't forget to say "simulating."
-The first simulation should be carried out from a generous height, so that the student has time to take the actions required.
+At a suitable time, when traffic permits, simulate the engine failure after take-off, don't forget to say "simulating."
+The first simulation should be carried out from a generous height so the student has time to take the actions required.

 As competence is achieved and circumstances permit, EFATO to a landing provides the complete experience and gives the student a true appreciation of the limited time available and the need to prioritise the actions.